 Finding epilepsy community on social media

-I run an Instagram page to raise epilepsy awareness, my handle is @epilepsy4id.
+I run an Instagram page to raise epilepsy awareness.
 I started this as when I was first diagnosed my neurologist told me I had epilepsy and nothing else - not even the type.
 I had to do all my own research.
 I want to help other people who are in the same boat.

 After my diagnosis I started following epilepsy meme channels, which are hilarious!
 I made one of my best friends from an instagram epilepsy page, we bonded over shared medications.
 I realized we can help each other out.
 Once I posted about my doctor suggesting brain surgery, which got loads of support.
 It felt like people were really there for me.
 To me, people with epilepsy are the sweetest, kindest and most compassionate people.